AmitPress/kloudkitchenman/README.md

 Please refer the `Functionalities` section to have a clear understanding on the working application.

 #### Functionalities
+We have 4 different types of `Users` and they are `SuperUser`(automatically created), Owner, Employee, Customer.
+We have permissions defined in the `stakeholders/permissions.py` file.
+I have extended the user creation rule a bit.
+How?
+With apis, The `Owner` can be created only by the `SuperUser`.
+And `Employee` can be only created by the `Owner`.
+Again, no one can create `Customer` but an `Anonymous` user which is strictly saying a non-signedup entity.
+Please have patience and skim through the codebase to have a better understanding as of now.
+I will be updating this very soon to give you more insight.

 #### Prerequisites for Building and Running the Application
 * Make sure docker is installed